Outdoor Housing for Star Tortoises

 I don't keep huge tortoise species, so I often build my outdoor tortoise runs long and fairly narrow.
 Especially for babies and youngsters.
 This way I can reach all parts of the pen without having to step into it.
 This helps avoid cross contamination between pens of different species.

-When building isolation pens or pens for different species, it's a good idea to leave several feet of buffer zone (empty area) between the pens to avoid cross contamination.
+When building isolation pens or pens for different species, it's useful to leave several feet of buffer zone (empty area) between the pens to help avoid cross contamination.
 The wider, the better.
-For example, if the pens share a wall, soiled water may seep from one pen to another.
+For example, if pens share a wall, soiled water can seep from one pen to another.

 I give each tortoise species its own reserved area of the backyard.
-I don't mix species or overlap their outdoor living quarters.
+I do not mix species or overlap their outdoor living quarters.

-These pens have buffer zones around them.
+These pens have buffer zones, aka spaces, around them.
 Using buffer zones helps prevent cross contamination, but it requires a larger total area and more blocks to construct the pens.

-However, bird netting is not sturdy enough to keep serious predators away, especially if you leave your tortoises outside overnight.
+Bird netting (pic lt) works for supervised daytime use, but it is NOT sturdy enough to keep serious predators away, especially if you leave your tortoises outside overnight.
 I don't.
-I bring all my tortoises in at night.
+I bring my Star tortoises in at night.

-Pay attention to the strength and quality of the mesh, not all bird netting is the same.
+Pay attention to the strength and quality of the mesh, not all bird netting are the same.
 Some bird nets are made of weaker material that may tear.
-Also, plastic nets may degrade in the hot sun over time.
+Plastic nets can also degrade in the hot sun over time.

-Deer fence netting is made of thicker, stronger plastic than bird netting, but it usually has larger mesh openings.
+Deer fence netting (pic rt) is made of thicker, stronger plastic than bird netting and has larger mesh openings (1" x 1").
 It's stiffer and easier to work with than flimsier bird netting which gets caught on every little snag and spur.
 Deer netting may be too narrow to cover wide pens, but smaller pieces can be joined together with zipties to cover larger areas.

 The enclosure cover netting should be securely attached.
-Otherwise, dogs, cats, and other potential predators may rip it off or sneak into the pens under the netting.
+Otherwise, dogs and other pets can rip it off or sneak into the pens under the netting.
 I weigh the netting down by putting several stone blocks around the pen.
 Garden stakes can also be used to secure the nets.

-Caution!
-Bird netting is NOT strong enough to hold dogs, especially larger ones, off tortoises.
+Bird netting and deer netting are NOT strong enough to hold bigger dogs and other predators off tortoises.
 Be very, very careful if you have dogs, and protect your tortoises at all times.
 Dogs love to chew tortoises!

 As disheartening as it is, tortoise thefts do occur!
-For this reason, some tortoise breeders like to keep their exact location unknown and may meet buyers only in public places.
-Tortoises kept outdoors over night are most likely targets for thieves.
+For this reason, many tortoise breeders like to keep their exact location unknown and may meet buyers only in public places.
+Tortoises kept outdoors overnight are the most likely targets for thieves.

-I use a video monitoring system that allows me to observe my Star tortoise outdoor pens from inside my house.
+I use a video monitoring system (pic) that allows me to observe my Star tortoise outdoor pens from inside my house.
 Just in case.
-For news stories about tortoise thefts, see the Outdoor Housing section of the links page.
+For news stories about tortoise thefts, see the Outdoor Housing section of the Links page.

 My Burmese and Sri Lankan Star tortoises use their manmade outdoor hides every now and then, but they especially like to hide under small bushes or tufts of grass.
 All my Star tortoise enclosures have clumps of taller grass for this purpose.